Chaitanya-pati/BRFMLive/replit.md

 ## 🚀 Quick Setup (After Cloning to New Replit)

+### Automatic Migration System (New!)
+**No manual setup required!** The application now automatically runs database migrations on startup.

+When you click the **Run** button:
+1. ✅ Backend automatically checks for pending migrations
+2. ✅ Applies all migrations to bring database to latest schema
+3. ✅ Starts the API server

+### Optional: Manual Setup with Sample Data
-When you clone this project to a new Replit, run this **one-time setup**:
+If you want to seed sample data, run this **one-time setup**:

 ```bash
 bash setup_new_clone.sh